 You can also explore enzymes in the lab.
 A popular enzyme lab in my Bio class involves putting hydrogen peroxide on liver and observing the bubbles, which are the products.

-AP Biology classes must go into more detail about reaction rates and how enzymes work at optimal temperatures and pH.
+AP Biology classes must go into more detail about reaction rates and how enzymes work at optimal temperatures and ph.
 For those classes, I use lactase as a focus enzyme as students explore the properties of enzymes.
-HHMI has excellent resources on human evolution and lactase persistence which I also include in the unit.
+HHMI has excellent resources on human evolution and lactase persistence.

-This worksheet can be used as a supplement to other enzyme activities, where students examine graphics showing properties of enzymes.
-First, they label the enzyme, substrate, active site, and products.
+First, students label the enzyme, substrate, active site, and products.
 Then they view a graph showing energy changes with and without an enzyme, revealing how enzymes lower activation energy.
 Students also examine a graph showing the optimal pH of pepsin and lipase.
 Finally, a graphic illustrates how competitive inhibition and allosteric inhibition can reduce the speed of enzymatic reactions.